-An emotional Khamenei shows Iran general’s death is personal
+Iranian leader’s tears a sign of respect for slain general

 The loss of Soleimani “is bitter,” Khamenei said in statements carried on Twitter and in Iranian media Monday.

-Associated Press writer Amir Vahdat contributed from Tehran, Iran.
+Associated Press writer Amir Vahdat in Tehran, Iran, contributed.